SurDno/Uncut/README.md

 =======
 **OGSM Team** — for porting B3120 models into the final game format.
 **JoeJack** — huge help with writing for alternative text optional addon.
+**Nemrtvi** — a lot of work done going through the text files finding unused strings.